agungTuanany/ADVANCE-WEBDEV-BOOTCAMP-COLT-STEEL/01.Async-Fondation/01.Callback-Function/callback.md

-objectives.
+## OBJECTIVES

-1. Define callback functions
+1. Define callback functions.

-    callback function is a function that passed into another function as a parameter then invoked by that other function
+    Callback function is a function that **passed into another function as a parameter** then invoked by that other function.

 2. Define higher order functions